Dobruška: Sights

-The historic centre is formed by F. L. Věka Square and adjacent streets.
+The historic centre is formed by the square Náměstí F. L. Věka and adjacent streets.
 Its main landmark is the Renaissance town hall with a 45 m-high tower.
-In the tower is the town museum and gallery with early works of F. Kupka.
+In the tower is the town museum and art gallery with early works of František Kupka.
 In the middle of the square is a Marian column from 1733.

 The Church of Saint Wenceslaus was first mentioned in 1350.
 Its part is an early Baroque bell tower.
 The cemetery Church of Holy Spirit was built in Renaissance style in the 16th century.

-The former Jewish synagogue in Dobruška is nowadays part of the town museum.
+The former Dobruška Synagogue is nowadays part of the town museum.
 The synagogue was built in the 18th century and then rebuilt in the neo-Gothic style in 1867, after it was damaged by a fire.
 There is also the Jewish cemetery with the oldest preserved tomb from 1688.